-Regular check-up by the facility management and qualified personnel are conducted in accordance to German legal requirements and results kept in in log-book.
-These check-up include: fire extinguisher, lifts, lights, doors and accessibility of pathways and safety-roots, such as certain windows.
+Regular check-up by the facility management and qualified personnel are conducted in accordance with German legal requirements and results kept in in logbook.
+These check-ups include fire extinguisher, lifts, lights, doors and accessibility of pathways and safety-roots, such as certain windows.